 - It can be clearly determined what a pipe's diameter, pipe materials, gradients, flow directions and invert levels are from the plans. - It can be clearly determined what an inspection chamber or manhole's cover level, invert level, cover loading grade and sump depth (where applicable) are from the plans. - All infiltration or attenuation features (including permeable paving) are clearly labelled with their dimensions, invert/base levels and cover levels. - Control structures are labelled with discharge rates, hydraulic head, invert and cover levels and ideally model number. - Measures to protect drainage from tree root damage are clearly shown on any drainage layout. - If the 1% AEP + CCA event floods, then the extent and depth of the flooding is shown on a site plan.
-This plan includes proposed external ground levels and finished floor levels of buildings.

-- Potential flow routes off site are shown.
-The plan also includes proposed external ground levels, finished floor levels of buildings and designed slopes on all impermeable surfaces such as highways or car parks.

-- Cross sections and long sections of all open features are provided.

-- Construction detail drawings are site specific.

-- Construction detail drawings are provided for all components including but not limited to:
+This plan includes proposed external ground levels and finished floor levels of buildings. - Potential flow routes off site are shown. - Cross sections and long sections of all open features are provided. - Construction detail drawings are site specific. - Construction detail drawings are provided for all components including but not limited to:

 - Infiltration structures

 - Attenuation structures

 - Manholes/inspection chambers

 - Catchpits/silt traps

 - Flow control devices

 - Permeable paving

 - Channel drains

+- Gullies

 - Pipe bed and surround

 - Pipe to pipe connections

 - Filter strips or drains

+- Swales

 - Bio-retention systems

+- Ponds

 - Tree pits and measures to protect drainage from root incursion

 - Water treatment features

 - Measures to protect drainage from tree roots.

 - Water butts or alternative methods of water reuse - also to be shown on plans.